pryv/config-template-pryv.io/pryv.io/cluster/upgrades/from-1.5-to-1.6/MAIN-UPGRADE-FROM-1.5-TO-1.6.md

 ## What is new

-Please check what is  new with Pryv.io 1.6 here ???
+Please check what is  new with Pryv.io 1.6 [here](https://pryv.github.io/change-log/)

 ## What upgrades need to be made